Grim milestone: India marks record rise in COVID cases for a day for any nation, more than 314,000

 She also said, "#COVID19 has become a public health crisis in #India leading to a collapse of the healthcare system."

-India's Health Minister Harsh Vardhan said on Thursday that "demand and supply is being monitored 'round the clock."
-He said in a tweet that to address the exponential spike in demand, the government has increased the quota of oxygen for the worst-hit seven states.
+India's Health Minister Harsh Vardhan said on Thursday that oxygen "demand and supply is being monitored 'round the clock."
+He said in a tweet that to address the exponential spike in demand, the government had increased the quota of oxygen for the seven worst-hit states.

-Lockdowns and strict curbs have brought pain, fear and agony to many lives in New Delhi and other cities.

 In scenes familiar across the country, ambulances are seen rushing from one hospital to another, trying to find an empty bed.
 Grieving relatives are lining up outside crematoriums where the arrival of bodies has jumped several times.